Where you can go on holiday | Check FCDO updates before you travelFind out more

 Finally, if you’re looking for a family break where everyone can relax while enjoying a selection of amenities, consider staying at a holiday park.
 There is plenty to keep the kids entertained such as swimming pools, fairground rides, live shows and family activity sessions.

 Nature produces some of its best offerings in autumn, so why not sample some of the goods?
 For example, you could incorporate a visit to a vineyard into your break away.
 Denbies Estate in the Surrey Hills does a daily tour, as does Hush Heath Estate in Kent.

-If you’re a nature lover and are hoping to spot some wildlife, the UK’s largest woodland, Kielder Forest, is home to the biggest colony of red squirrels and also boasts a huge man-made lake and 27 miles of shoreline.
-Being one of the least polluted areas in the country, it’s also ideal for stargazing, so book a cottage, bring your binoculars and experience the beauty of the night sky.
+If you’re a nature lover and are hoping to spot some wildlife, the UK’s largest woodland, Kielder Forest, is home to the biggest colony of red squirrels and also boasts a huge man-made lake and 44km (27.5 miles) of shoreline.
+As a designated Dark Sky Park, it’s also ideal for stargazing, so book a cottage, bring your binoculars and experience the beauty of the night sky.

 Meanwhile, Calke Park in Derbyshire is home to roaming red and fallow deer, while the ancient woodlands of the New Forest are beautiful in autumn – you'll likely even spot one of its resident ponies!

 Ever wondered what it feels like to fly?
 If you’re fed up with the daily grind, now is the perfect time to get out and experience all the weird and wonderful experiences on offer in the UK!
 On a weekend break in Manchester, for example, you could try indoor skydiving at iFly, then hit the slopes at Chill Factore, for indoor skiing or snowboarding.